patternfly/patternfly-quickstarts/packages/module/README.md

 import { Button } from "@patternfly/react-core";
 import jsYaml from "js-yaml";
 // quick start files could be yaml files or js files, or really anything,
-// as long as they get parsed out to the expexted JSON format import quickstartOne from "./quick-starts/quickstart-one.yaml";
+// as long as they get parsed out to the expected JSON format import quickstartOne from "./quick-starts/quickstart-one.yaml";
 import quickstartTwo from "./quick-starts/quickstart-two.yaml";
 import quickstartThree from "./quick-starts/quickstart-three";